aspnetzero/documents/docs/en/Infrastructure-Core-Angular-Identity-Server4-Integration.md

 ## Testing with MVC Client

-You can use [aspnet-zero-samples](https://github.com/aspnetzero/aspnet-zero-samples)  -> `IdentityServerClient` project to test identity server with mvc client.
+You can use [aspnet-zero-samples](https://github.com/aspnetzero/aspnet-zero-samples)  -> `IdentityServerClient` project to test identity server with MVC client.

 Add a new client to `*.Web.Host` appsettings.json